MyPureCloud/developer-center-blog/source/2024-09-27-agentless-sms-api/index.md

 Before you can use APIs to send SMS messages, you'll need these first:
 1. **SMS Number** - You have to purchase an SMS number from Genesys.
 2. **Register SMS** - You need to register the SMS number.
 Read more about it [here](https://help.mypurecloud.com/articles/required-regulatory-documentation-for-sms-number-purchase/).
-3. **OAuth** - You need to authenticate as a user using Implicit Grant or Authorization Code Grant.
+3. **OAuth** - If you wish to send SMS via API, you need to authenticate as a user using Implicit Grant or Authorization Code Grant.
+If you wish to send SMS via a data action, a Client Credentisla grant type is needed.

 ## What APIs can I use?